klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 - **Marginal Likelihood and Complexity Penalization**: The [marginal likelihood](https://en.wikipedia.org/wiki/Marginal_likelihood) (sometimes called "evidence") naturally balances model fit against complexity.
 More complex models (with more parameters) can fit existing data better but might not generalize well.
 The marginal likelihood automatically penalizes unnecessary complexity, helping prevent overfitting without requiring manual parameter tuning.

 - **Hierarchical Modeling**: [Hierarchical (or multilevel) models](https://en.wikipedia.org/wiki/Multilevel_model) allow information to be shared across similar but not identical situations.
 For example, different software projects might have their own unique characteristics but still share common patterns.
 Hierarchical modeling allows learning from the entire portfolio of projects while still capturing the uniqueness of each one.
+These models create a middle path between complete pooling of data (potential underfitting by ignoring group differences) and no pooling (potential overfitting by treating each group independently).

 ### Relationship Between Bayesian Methods and Entropy